Georeference by Longitude and Latitude

 The following types of location text can be geocoded and applied to your data:

-- Longitude and Latitude: Generates location points using two parameter columns, one for longitude values and one for latitude values.
+- Latitude and Longitude: Generates location points using two parameter columns, one for latitude values and one for longitude values.

 - Cities: Generates location points using a single parameter column with city name values.
-For greater accuracy, you can specify a column to be used for the admin. region names, or alternatively, specify a column for country names.
-For both admin. regions and country names, you can enter custom values by typing in the name (if the data is within a single region or country.
+For greater accuracy, you can specify a column to be used for the Administrative Region names, or alternatively, specify a column for country names.
+For both Administrative Regions and country names, you can enter custom values by typing in the name (if the data is within a single region or country.
 For example, manually type in and select `United States`).

 - Countries: Requires a single parameter column with country names to generate location border geometries as polygons.

-- Admin.
-Regions: Requires a single parameter column with admin. region names to generate location points.
+- Administrative Regions: Requires a single parameter column with administrative region names to generate location points.
 You can also specify a column to be used for country names (if all are unique), or alternatively, type in the custom country name.

 - IP Addresses: Geocodes your data into point geometries for IP addresses.
 This is useful if you are analyzing location data based on a set of user’s IP addresses.